 After You File the FAFSA

 Your FAFSA will be processed by the Federal Processing Center.
 You will not be able to make updates or corrections to your FAFSA until your FAFSA has been processed, typically in one to three days.
-Once processed, your FAFSA information will be sent to all of the schools listed on your FAFSA.
+Once processed, your FAFSA information will be sent to all the schools listed on your FAFSA.

 What Happens Next